 Bucknell en France

 Founded in 1987, Bucknell en France provides an opportunity for all Bucknell University students, regardless of major or background in French, to enrich their Bucknell University education by studying in France for an academic year or a semester.
-The program is located in Tours, a prosperous and culturally rich city of 260,000 people situated in the very heart of France, 150 miles southwest of Paris in the Loire Valley.
-Bucknell en France is administered by the Bucknell University French & Francophone Studies program in cooperation with the Université François Rabelais, a French university of 29,000 students.
+The program is located in Tours, a prosperous and culturally rich city of 135,000 (484, 000 metro area) situated in the very heart of France, 150 miles southwest of Paris in the Loire Valley.
+Bucknell en France is administered by the Bucknell University French & Francophone Studies program in cooperation with the Université François Rabelais, a French university of 28,000 students.
 Students are accompanied by a Bucknell Professor-in-Residence who is a member of the French & Francophone Studies program.
 They are also supported by a permanent program coordinator in Tours.
 Students live with host families, take courses in a variety of disciplines, go on excursions, and participate in cultural and athletic activities in the city.

 Students remain officially enrolled at Bucknell University and at the same time are registered as students of the Université François Rabelais.
 Courses are taught in French, integrated into the Bucknell University curriculum, and students receive Bucknell University grades and credit.
 Courses approved by a student’s adviser and department chair or program director count toward the major or minor.
 Our French host university offers courses from a wide variety of disciplines such as art, art history, biology, chemistry, economics, education, engineering, history, language, linguistics, literature, management, philosophy, political science, psychology, and translation.
 Student schedules are individually tailored to match their curricular needs, interests, and level of French proficiency.
 The first two weeks of study are spent in intensive language study at the Institut de Touraine.
 While a semester’s stay in Tours is highly beneficial, students who remain for the year have significantly more time to increase their language proficiency, integrate more fully in the French culture, travel in France and Europe, and consolidate the benefits of their experience abroad.